laderast/BMI535slides/06_Intro_to_Docker.md

 ## What is Docker?

-Alternative to Virtual Machines, which contain an entire OS (Linux, Windows, or MacOS) in order to run software in them.
+Alternative to Virtual Machines, which contain an entire OS (Linux, Windows, or MacOS) in order to run software.

 Containers contain just enough linux utilities and associated code to run that code on any machine.
-Some of them contain command line utilities, some of them can contain web servers/IDEs.
+Some of them contain command line utilities, some of them can contain web servers/IDEs, some have databases.
 These containers are managed by *Docker Daemon*.

 They contain a limited file system that is isolated from your system, but you can connect other parts of your file system to them with *Volumes*.